POeticPotatoes/Notes/CC0003_ethics_and_civics_in_a_multicultural_world/1_introduction.md

 We can then apply such a theory when we encounter a particular ethical issue or scenario to determine our course of action.

-We should <ins>pick the ethical theory that is the most reasonable and makes the most sense of our individual and collective lived experiences of our world.
+We should <ins>pick the ethical theory that is the most reasonable and makes the most sense of our individual and collective lived experiences of our world.</ins>
 (It should be the most justified and have the most explanatory power).
 As such, theory-led approaches must work with circumstance-led approaches for its consideration of ethical scenarios.

 ### Utilitarianism